- About ASF

 This is an incredibly challenging and difficult time for autism scientists.
 The COVID-190 emergency is dramatically affecting research efforts.
 Universities across the country are shuttered, and many research projects have significantly altered, slowed or stopped for at least the next month.
 We are grateful for the dedication and creativity we have seen from the autism research community to ensure that research discoveries continue in some way, and we are committed to helping researchers continue to pursue these efforts.

 We have compiled a list of resources specifically to help support scientists and researchers.
-This list will be constantly updated so keep checking back.
+This list will be constantly updated so check back frequently.

 Ways to Help